 Please notice that if you decide to fly to Lhasa, the original Tibet Permit is a must.

-First, the Tibet permit is checked when you board the Tibet train and flights to Lhasa.
+First, the Tibet Permit is checked when you board the Tibet train or flight to Lhasa.

 Once you arrive in Tibet and start your tour, your guide will keep the permit for you and the group members.